SethBerke/Cavatica/README.md

 -----
 ### Workflows

-***Quality Control:*** Basic variant filtering for gzVCFs and identifying samples to be dropped during trio analysis.
+***Quality Control:*** Basic variant filtering for gzVCFs and identifying samples to be dropped during the gTDT case-parent trio analysis.

 -----